Benchmark Results

 | 16 | Gemini | 33.9% |

 Leaderboard scores from the official April 9, 2026 Martian offline benchmark.
-RMCode scores from internal evaluation using the same data, methodology, and judge model.
+The RMCode Free, Pro, and Max scores were measured end-to-end on the deployed service using the same data, methodology, and judge model.
 Official RMCode submission pending.

 Benchmark results are one input when evaluating a code review tool.
 Real-world performance can vary by language, repository structure, pull request size, and the types of issues present.